googlearchive/surveys/python/src/README.md

 ## oauth2client.clientsecrets.InvalidClientSecretsError: File not found: "client_secrets.json"

 This is an error indicating that the necessary 2-legged OAuth file that contains your client's secrets cannot be found.
-Please follow the instructions regarding fetch this file TODO: add these above.

 ## oauth2client.clientsecrets.InvalidClientSecretsError: Missing property "redirect_uris" in a client type of "web".